-Hands down, ‘Alpha’ is the best interpretation for the original Manga to date.
+Hands down, 'Alpha' is the best interpretation of the original Manga to date.

 The ‘movie poster’ gives all the wrong impressions…

 2004’s Appleseed movie, with Studio IG on production, was a success in bringing Appleseed to the screen through a skillful blending of 3D and Animé.
 Using the crispness derived from 3D but keeping it to a stylised rendering style, it delivered a nicely balanced form of 3D Animé.
 Films like ‘Appleseed Ex Machina‘, and even the ‘Appleseed XIII’ mini series (which also was a Studio IG production) departed with this style and tried to create what could only best be described as a form of ‘realistic Animé’, ultimately not succeeding on any front; ending up with bad 3D and bad Animé.
 Ex Machina was not helped by the fact it was just a poor film all round.

 Stylistically, Appleseed (2004) hit all the right marks

 Appleseed Alpha has been accused as being too ‘Westernised’ – not Animé, but the reality is the 5 ‘book’ Manga series (originally published in English by Marvel’s offshoot, Studio Proteus, and then later by Dark Horse) was never overly Japanese in its stylings to begin with.
 Most of the central characters are not Japanese, representing a mixing pot of nationalities from around the world and Shirow’s style throughout the series in no way could be described as typically Manga.